SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 *Course project in "Introduction to Wireless and Mobile Networking", 2020*

-In this work, by modeling intereference incurring by BS2D, D2D communication and the corresponding wireless channels , I implement the simulation for different D2D caching schemes with user mobility where each device can prefetch popular contents from the base stations (BS) and share them with proximate peers.
+In this work, by modeling interference incurring by BS2D, D2D communication and the corresponding wireless channels, I implement the simulation for different D2D caching schemes with user mobility where each device can prefetch popular contents from the base stations (BS) and share them with proximate peers.

 #### Demo of key concept:

 <img src="http://SendurLanter.github.io/files/demo.gif"  width="300" height="225" align=center>

 The red/blue lines represent BS2D and D2D transmission respectively.
-Also, the flash green point denote a content request, obeying the poisson process. <br/><br/><br/><br/>
+Also, the flash green point denotes a content request, obeying the Poisson process. <br/><br/><br/><br/>

 Interest-based QoE-Driven Video Caching and Adaptation in Edge Network
 ------